Handspring (gymnastics): Variations

 A front handspring can be started from a stationary standing position, but it is more common for gymnasts to hurdle into front handsprings at a run.
-It is also possible to precede a front handspring with a "step out", which is similar to a handspring but lands one foot at a time.
-It can be performed on beam the same way it is performed on floor.
-It is the most basic type of vault performed at competitions.
+It is also possible to precede a front handspring with a "step out", which is similar to a handspring but lands one foot at a time and can be performed on beam the same way it is performed on floor.

 A variation of the back handspring often performed on the balance beam is called the "back handspring step-out".
 In this variation, the gymnast splits the legs upon takeoff, attains a full split when inverted, and lands one foot at a time.
-Stepping out makes it easier for the gymnast to land safely and perform other tricks following the handspring.
-A back handspring can also be performed on the vault as part of a vault called a Yurchenko.
+This variation is often used at the beginning of combinations with other elements and involves less force on the gymnast's arms after making hand contact with the beam.

+Some handspring variations involve twists.
+The Worley consists of a back handspring with a half twist in the first flight phase that turns it into a front handspring.
+Other skills involve partial handsprings, such as the Onodi, which is a back handspring with a half twist in the first flight phase to a front walkover after the gymnast is in handstand.

+Handsprings are used to generate power for vault.
+The simplest vault performed at competitions consists of a front handspring with the repulsion performed from the vault surface.
+Vaults are grouped depending on whether the handspring is performed forward or backwards and by whether there is a twist in the air as the gymnast springs onto the vault.
+For example, the Tsukahara vault family uses a twisting front handspring, while the Yurchenko vaults use a back handspring.

 In another variation of a front handspring, called a flyspring, the gymnast's feet are held together from beginning to end.
 Therefore, in order to do a flyspring, the gymnast must jump into it.

-Flips such as a salto or layout may be performed after a handspring; these may twist as well as flip.
-Similarly, a handspring may be preceded by another rotational move, such as a cartwheel landing with the feet together.